2023 WGC Advisory Board

 Lynne C. Schaefer

-Treasurer and Finance Committee Chair has served as Vice President for Administration and Finance at University of Maryland, Baltimore County (UMBC) since 2005.
-In her role as chief business officer at UMBC, she is responsible for financial management, budget, reporting and control for annual operations of nearly $500 million.
-She previously served as Vice President for Finance and Administration at Oakland University in Rochester, Michigan, and as Budget Director and Vice President for Administrative Services at Wayne State University in Detroit.
-She has been named one of Maryland’s Top 100 Women, and one of the 100 Most Influential Women in Metropolitan Detroit.
+Treasurer and Finance Committee Chair retired in 2022 after serving as Vice President for Administration and Finance at University of Maryland, Baltimore County (UMBC) since 2005.
+In that role she was responsible for financial management of nearly $500 million, facilities, human resources and other business functions.
+She has also previously served as Interim CEO of the National Association of College and University Business Officers, as Vice President for Finance and Administration at Oakland University in Rochester, Michigan, and as Budget Director and Vice President for Administrative Services at Wayne State University in Detroit.
+She was named one of Maryland’s Top 100 Women, and one of the 100 Most Influential Women in Metropolitan Detroit.

 Beverly White-Seals, President & CEO